Jimboom7/AlphaJong/readme.md

 ## About The Project

 This project is a Mahjong AI for [Mahjong Soul](https://mahjongsoul.game.yo-star.com/) that runs directly in any browser.
 Everything was written from scratch in native JavaScript without any libraries.
 The AI does not use machine learning, but conventional algorithms.
 Simply said it's simulating some turns (with heuristics to save calculation time) and looking for the best move.
+Compatible with both 3 and 4 player mode.

 ## Getting Started